Dynamic positioning: Requirements

 When designing a DP vessel, careful consideration must be given to both the position reference systems and the available thrust.
-In particular, maintaining control in adverse weather requires sufficient thrust capability in all three axes of movement.
+In particular, maintaining position and heading in adverse weather requires sufficient thrust capacity in all three controlled degrees of freedom: surge, sway, and yaw.

 Maintaining a fixed position is especially challenging in polar conditions, where ice forces can change rapidly.
 Current ship-borne ice detection and mitigation technologies are not yet advanced enough to predict these forces reliably, though they may offer advantages over sensors deployed by helicopter.

 Positioning systems

-There are several means to determine a ship's position at sea.
-Most traditional methods used for ships navigation are not accurate enough for some modern requirements.
+There are several methods for determining a ship's position at sea.
+Most traditional methods of ship navigation are not accurate enough to meet some modern requirements.
 For that reason, several positioning systems have been developed during the past decades.
-Producers of DP systems are: Marine Technologies LLC, Kongsberg Maritime, Navis Engineering Oy, GE, SIREHNA, Wärtsilä (ex L-3), MT-div.
-Chouest, Rolls-Royce plc, Praxis Automation Technology, Brunvoll AS.
+Producers of DP systems are: Marine Technologies LLC, Kongsberg Maritime, Navis Engineering Oy, GE, SIREHNA, Wärtsilä (ex L-3), Edison Chouest Offshore, Rolls-Royce plc, Praxis Automation Technology, Brunvoll AS.
 The term digital anchor has been used to describe such dynamic positioning systems.
 The applications and availability depends on the type of work and water depth.
 The most common position reference systems (PRS) and position measuring systems (PME) are: